fbugraaydin/carpriceanalyst/Readme.md

 ## Features

+Project supports FromOwnerDotCom & MyCarDotCom.

-When you enter the Car Price Analyst.
+When you enter the Car Price Analyst from 2 web site(fromownerdotcom & mycardotcom).
 You have 2 functionality:
 - Analyze: You enter car search link & select how many pages do you want to analyze.
 - History: Lists search links that analyzed until now.
 When you select can see its history.